-With transitive verbs, cross-linguistic and dialectal variation among Romance languages and dialects is considerable (for data and discussion see D'Alessandro 2007).
+With transitive verbs, cross-linguistic and dialectal variation among Romance languages and dialects is considerable (see observations in footnote 6).
 In Standard Spanish there are two possibilities: on the one hand, in those contexts where the object must receive DOM (6a)-(6b), the verbal complex appears in the default 3rd person form (6c)-(6d), as in (5).